minotru/Bizarre/README.md

-# Bizzare
+# Bizarre
-Be ready for bizzare!
+Be ready for bizarre!